Policies and procedures to address discrimination, harassment, and retaliation.

 Reporting and responding parties are required to provide advance notice of advisor’s name/contact information and to seek prior approval for advisor’s attendance.
-Advisors may accompany students to meetings and provide quiet advice to the student.
-Advisors do not directly participate in meetings or ask/answer questions on behalf of the student.
+Advisors may accompany the reporting or responding party to meetings and provide quiet advice to the student.
+Advisors do not directly participate in meetings or ask/answer questions.
 The college will make reasonable accommodation for an advisor’s schedule.
 The college reserves the right to remove disruptive advisors from participation in the process.

 The coordinator will complete an initial assessment and make an initial determination whether a policy violation may have occurred.
 If the report does not appear to allege a policy violation or if an informal resolution is desired by the reporting party, and appears appropriate given the nature of the alleged behavior, then the report does not proceed to investigation.

 A full investigation will be pursued if there is evidence of a serious violation, a pattern of misconduct, a perceived threat of further harm to the community or any of its members, or the reporting party desires further action.
 Calvin College aims to complete all investigations within a 60 business day time period, which can be extended as necessary for appropriate cause by the SSA or Safer Spaces coordinators with notice to the parties.